Earl of Egmont: History

-His son, the second Earl, was a prominent politician and notably served as First Lord of the Admiralty.
+His son John Perceval, 2nd Earl of Egmont (1711-1770), became a prominent politician and notably served as First Lord of the Admiralty from 1763 to 1766.
 In 1762 he was created Baron Lovel and Holland, of Enmore in the County of Somerset, in the Peerage of Great Britain, which gave him an automatic seat in the British House of Lords.
-His seventh son (second from his second marriage) was Prime Minister Spencer Perceval (who was assassinated by John Bellingham in the lobby of the House of Commons, in 1812).
+(The second Earl's seventh son (second son from his second marriage), Spencer Perceval, served as Prime Minister of the United Kingdom from 1809, but was assassinated by John Bellingham in the lobby of the House of Commons in 1812).

 Lord Egmont was succeeded by his eldest son, the third Earl, who sat as a member of parliament for Bridgwater.
 His grandson, the fifth Earl, briefly represented East Looe in the House of Commons.
 He was succeeded by his cousin, the sixth Earl, who had already succeeded his father as third Baron Arden (see below).
 He was Member of Parliament for West Surrey.
 On his death, the titles passed to his nephew, the seventh Earl.
 He was the son of Charles George Perceval, fourth son of the second Baron Arden.
 He represented Midhurst in Parliament as a Conservative.
 He was succeeded by his first cousin once removed, the eighth Earl.
 He was the grandson of Arthur Philip Perceval, sixth son of the second Baron Arden.
 On the death in 1929 of his younger brother, the ninth Earl, this line of the family also failed and the titles became dormant.